 - Mileage reimbursement for work-related travel

-Current and former/retired NCAE members, women, people of color, and LGBTQIA+ people are strongly encouraged to apply.
-Interested applicants committed to a strong public educators’ association who meet many but not all of the qualifications are encouraged to apply.
+Current and former/retired NCAE members and applicants committed to a strong public educators’ association who meet many, but not all, of the qualifications are encouraged to apply.

 Individuals with disabilities requiring disability-related accommodations in the application and interview process, please call Angela Schell in Human Resources @ 919-755-5541.